coryan/coryan.github.io/_posts/2017-01-19-on-benchmarking-part-5.md

 while not perfect, I believe it to be good enough for the time being, and will proceed under the assumption that no biases exist.

-### Assumption: All the observations are independent of each other.

-I left the more difficult one for last.
+**Assumption: All the observations are independent of each other** I left the more difficult one for last.
-The difficulty is that it is easy to see that each sample may affect the results of the next one.
+This is a non-trivial assumption in my case because one can reasonably argue that result of one experiment may affect the results of the next one.
 Running the benchmark populates the instruction and data cache, affects the state of the memory arena, and may change the